 Step free access to the Institute is available using a ramp, accessible via the car park.
-The museum has a wheelchair available for visitors to use.
+A tactile map of The Polar Museum floor plan is available for visitors to use upon request.
+The Polar Museum also has a wheelchair available for visitors to use.
 Please ask on the day when you arrive, or call or email us to book it in advance.
+For an audio described introduction to the museum, please visit: https://www.spri.cam.ac.uk/museum/accessibility/.

-Step free access, easy turn locks and taps and a wide door.
+Step free access, a wide door and easy turn locks and taps.
 Unfortunately the door is not powered.

 Several of our staff have been trained in guiding blind or partially sighted visitors, please contact us in advance if you would like their support during your visit.
 Pre-booked visitors can also access our handling collections including tactile maps of the Arctic and the Antarctic.